 Ernest Cook, Brookline, Massachusetts, is president of the Trust for Public Land Action Fund and senior vice president of The Trust for Public Land.
-He oversees the Trust for Public Land’s national programs, including Conservation Transactions, Conservation Vision/GIS, Federal Affairs, and the Conservation Finance program, which he helped to found.
+He oversees the Trust for Public Land’s work to create and protect public funding for parks and conservation at all levels of government.